cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 weight: 300
 ---

-Cloudify Manager comprises Cloudify's code and [several underlying open-source tools]({{< relref "manager_architecture/components.md" >}}), which have been integrated to create a dynamic environment, and will support the different operational flows that you might be interested in when deploying and managing your application.
+Cloudify Manager comprises Cloudify's code and [several underlying open-source tools]({{ relRef("manager_architecture/components.md") }}), which have been integrated to create a dynamic environment, and will support the different operational flows that you might be interested in when deploying and managing your application.

 Using different Cloudify plugins, the bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run in that environment.